Teevity/ice/README.md

 4. Running Ice

   After the processor and reader setup, you can choose to run the processor and reader on the same or different instances.
 Running on different instances is recommended.
-First run processor.
+For the first time, you should first run processor.
 Make sure you see non-empty output files in your working s3 bucket.
 Then run reader and browse to http://localhost:8080/ice/dashboard/summary.

   Here are the steps of getting ice running locally: